Fractionated Laser can be used to treat:

 Laser is an acronym for light amplification by the stimulated emission of radiation.
 Laser light is monochromatic that is the output is composed of a single wavelength of light.
 This means the light is coherent and all waves of light travel in phase spatially and temporally.
 Laser light is collimated that is it does not diverge when travelling long distances.

-Laser light can vaporise a thin column of tissue.
+Fractionated laser light can vaporise a thin column of tissue.
 Fractional non-selective photothermolysis occurs when a small columns of tissue undergo thermal damage and this area is then repopulated by activated skin cells which are involved in tissue remodelling without scarring.

 Light is absorbed into the skin by molecules called chromophores.
 Ablative lasers vaporise tissue by rapidly boiling water inside the tissue.
 Non-ablative lasers do not vaporise tissue.
 In dermatology, non-ablative lasers are at wavelengths absorbed by water, others are absorbed by other chromophores such as haemoglobin, melanin, lipids and tattoo inks.